OSSILE/OSSILE/README.md

 ## ``main/``
  This directory houses complete, buildable code.
  Each subdirectory represents a separate buildable item.
+ ## ``c_examples/``
+ This directory houses examples of how to accomplish various tasks in ILE C. They do not need to be working, compilable examples (though that is preferred).
 ## ``clle_examples/``
  This directory houses examples of how to accomplish various tasks in ILE CL.
 They do not need to be working, compilable examples (though that is preferred).
 ## ``rpg_examples/``